JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 It seems the network aims for similar goals: empowering anyone to invest, transact, and capitalise on basic capitalistic financial infrastructure.
 I just don't want you or someone you care for to join the network to instantly face a hidden tax each operation because liquidity is not efficiently organized.
 Seven years ago, I quit my job to trade full time to amass wealth through the investment vehicles touted by society, not enrich a select few.

 This is why I'm so concerned about the emmergance of non-protocol DEXes across the industry which naturally compete.
 In the spirirt of open-source, might I suggest that the best approach follow's the organic and neccesary axiom that one source of liquidity lets us best match all orders between all parties fairly?
-Contrastingly, we can let new options compete for trading interest and follow the footsteps of Wall St:
+Contrastingly, we can let new options compete for trading interest and follow the footsteps of Wall Street:

 [<img width="640" alt="introducing-routers" src="https://github.com/user-attachments/assets/8745849f-a66a-4839-a9cc-ad69562c13fc">](https://blocktransfer.com/.well-known/yellowpaper.pdf)